- 2025

 News

-Last November, the 29th United Nations Climate Change Conference (COP29) took place in Baku, Azerbaijan.
+Last week, the 30th United Nations Climate Change Change Conference (COP30) took place in Belém, Brasil.
 Amongst the official Swiss delegation was Géraldine Pflieger, representing the scientific perspective.
 She is a is a professor of urban and environmental policy at the University of Geneva.
-After the conference, we were able to have a talk with Professor Pflieger and get a scientific evaluation of what was – or was not – decided at COP29.
+After the conference, we were to get a short scientific assessment of what was – or was not – decided at COP30.

 Image: Andres Jordi, SCNATContact